joshuafhiggins/ButterEngine-Java/README.md

 ### Networking
    - [ ] Implement Kyronet
-   - [ ] Have a basis for Networking that supports what Butter Engine already does (i.e Do this last and have it do basic mod stuff)
+   - [ ] Have a basis for Networking that supports what Butter Engine already does (i.e. Do this last and have it do basic mod stuff)

-### Adanced Features (way after first stable release)
+### Advanced Features (way after first stable release)
    - [ ] Raytracing
    - [ ] Vulkan/DirectX Support
    - [ ] Steam Audio